 Our recommendations by skin type:

 • Dry skin: CeraVe.
-The Moisturizing Cream's ceramide complex and large size make it the best-value barrier repair moisturizer at the drugstore price point.
+The Moisturizing Cream's ceramide complex and large size make it the best-value barrier-support moisturizer at the drugstore price point.
 Pair with the Hydrating Facial Cleanser for a complete routine.

 • Oily or combination skin: Split.
-Use CeraVe Hydrating Facial Cleanser (better cleanser for all types) and Neutrogena Hydroboost Water Gel (lighter texture suits oily skin better).
-Add Neutrogena Ultra Sheer SPF.
+Use CeraVe Hydrating Facial Cleanser if you want a gentle cream cleanser and Neutrogena Hydro Boost Water Gel if you prefer a lighter texture.
+Add a dedicated SPF as directed.

 • Sensitive skin: CeraVe.
 Ceramides and MVE technology specifically support compromised barriers.
 Both brands are fragrance-free across most of their lines, but CeraVe's formulas are more targeted to sensitive/reactive skin.